SkpC9/Floating-Subtitles/README.md

-Currently only output to notification and console when a key is pressed(default is right Alt).
+Currently only output subtitle to notification.
+Output to notification and console when a key is pressed(default is right Alt).